Hadith 7 — The Deen is Naseehah: Sincerity and Advice

 Personal Reflection

-My brothers, I want to share something personal.
+My brothers, I want to share something personal with you.

 Call to Action